artsafin/coda-schema-generator/README.md

 codaschema.ID.Table.AllUsers.Cols.FirstName.Name // String fields containing ID and name of the column (similar to table)
 ```

-Changing name of the table/column in Coda document and regenerating the code **will change** the schema -- thus bringing your app under chances of misusing of some `codaschema.ID.*` symbols.
+Changing name of the table/column in Coda document and regenerating the code **will change** the schema -- thus possibly making your app impossible to build because it may have used fields that are undefined now.

-The reason behind that is the difference of typical lifecycles of the Go application and Coda document:
-it is very easy to quickly change a structure of the Coda document (thanks to the team behind the Coda!) and the way how it is used by other people but it's not so easy to keep the same pace of the changes on the Go app side.
+The reason behind that is the difference of typical lifecycles of the Go application and Coda document: thanks to the team behind the Coda it is very easy to rapidly change a structure of the Coda document and overturn the whole way how the document is modelled.
+But it's not so easy to keep the same pace of the changes on the Go app side.

 So this is considered a good practice as it encourages to keep the mental model of the document with the app code up to date.